covanalytics/CovData-Dashboards/README.md

 ![covdata](https://raw.githubusercontent.com/covanalytics/CovData-Dashboards/main/images/public_safety.PNG)

 Police, Fire and EMS responses are the events captured in an agency's Computer-Aided Dispatch (CAD) system used to facilitate police, fire or EMS services.
-The data is displayed by quarters within fiscal years and is updated monthly.
-Color tiles in the dashboard display totals for the current fiscal year.

 **Data Included**
 * Reported Shootings